nabla-c0d3/nabla-c0d3.github.io/_posts/2018-06-14-ios12-security.markdown

 ### Short term

 * Add support for Password Autofill to your application.
 The ["Enabling Password AutoFill on a Text Input View" article](https://developer.apple.com/documentation/security/password_autofill/enabling_password_autofill_on_a_text_input_view) gives a good summary of the changes you need to implement in your app.
 * If your application's ATS policy still sets `NSAllowsArbitraryLoads` to `YES`, modify your policy by adding the required exemptions and domains, in order to be able to set `NSAllowsArbitraryLoads` to `NO`.
-More details on how to achieve this are available in [our ATS guide][ats-guide].
+More details on how to achieve this are available in [my ATS guide][ats-guide].
 Sooner or later, your application will get blocked if it enables `NSAllowsArbitraryLoads`.

 ### Medium term